 Our examinations involve making inquiries of provider personnel to obtain explanations of questioned costs, assessing the reasonableness of provider explanations, reviewing adequate supporting documentation for reported costs, and communicating progress and results to the provider.
-The nature, timing and extent of the procedures performed depends on the results of the planning process and risk assessment.
+The nature, timing and extent of the procedures performed depend on the results of the planning process and risk assessment.

-With the continuing advancement of electronic communication, some on-site procedures can be easily performed off-site.
-The value, however, of being able to see something in person and to have direct face-to-face access to auditees should not be overlooked.
-Thus, we will work with OAMR to strike the right balance of off-site and on-site procedures.
+With the continuing advancement of electronic communication, many procedures can be performed off-site (at PHBV offices).
+Providers will be able to send documentation to the engagement team through the use of a secure FTP site.
+The value, however, of being able to see something in person and to have direct face-to-face access to auditees will not be overlooked.
+Thus, we will continually assess risks throughout the audit and strike the right balance of off-site and on-site procedures.